Thursday, April 19

-All branches of the Livingston Parish Library offer storytimes for babies through age 5 that help develop pre-reading skills while children and their caregivers have lots of fun!
+Every week, the Livingston Parish Library offers storytimes for babies through age 5.
+Storytimes help develop pre-reading skills while children and their caregivers have fun.
 They read books, present puppet shows, sing songs, play games, and make cool crafts.
 Schedule: Albany-Springfield Library, Thursdays, 10 a.m.; 686-4130.
-Denham Springs-Walker Library, Mondays, ages 0-2, 9:45 a.m. and ages 0-5, 10:30 a.m.; Tuesdays, ages 0-2, 9:45 a.m. and ages 0-5, 10:30 a.m.; 686-4140.
+Denham Springs-Walker Library, Mondays, ages 0-2, 9:45 a.m., and ages 0-5, 10:30 a.m.; Tuesdays, ages 0-5, 10:30 a.m.; 686-4140.
 Main Branch, Wednesdays, 10 a.m.; 686-4160.
-South Branch, Wednesdays 10 a.m.; 686-4170.
+South Branch, Wednesdays, 10 a.m.; 686-4170.
 Watson Library, Wednesdays, 10 a.m.; 686-4180.
-For more information, call the library or visit www.mylpl.info/storytime.
+NOTE: They will not host storytime from Dec.
+25 through Jan.
+4. Storytime will resume the week of Jan.
+8 at regular times.
+For more information, call your preferred library or visit www.mylpl.info/storytime.

 Free computer classes